Khan/perseus/README.md

 Perseus api versions 1.3 or 1.4 will work transparently, but Perseus api versions 1.0, 1.1, 2.0, or 2.2 will not work.

+### Mobile versioning

+The KA mobile apps are also clients of Perseus, and the way that Perseus is integrated into the apps requires that we enforce some additional versioning constraints.
+For specifics, check out the [Forge page](https://sites.google.com/a/khanacademy.org/forge/for-developers/perseus-versioning).

 ## Contributing

 See [CONTRIBUTING.md](./CONTRIBUTING.md) for a walkthrough of how some of the Perseus code works and how to extend it.

 ## License